irchelp/irchelp.github.io/documents/_content/pages/irchelp/clients/windows/index.md

 ## Instant Messaging programs

-Trillian, Miranda, Pidgen, and other "all in one" [instant messaging programs](/irchelp/clients/windows/instantmessage.html) inclode IRC as one of their supported protocols.
+Trillian, Miranda, Pidgin, and other "all in one" [instant messaging programs](/irchelp/clients/windows/instantmessage.html) inclode IRC as one of their supported protocols.

 ## Bersirc
 [Bersirc](/irchelp/clients/windows/bersirc.html) is another choice for Windows users.